ga4gh/vrs/docs/source/concepts/LocationAndReference/SequenceLocation.rst

 .. admonition:: New in v2

    In VRS v1, sequence derived from the reference was not transmitted.
-This feature was added in VRS v2 due to this common practice in other variant formats.
+This feature was added in VRS v2 due to this common practice in other variant representation formats.

 Linear and Circular Sequence Coordinates
 ########################################